The voice of our pupils-May 2022

 .Safeguarding at Thursby School is first and foremost at the centre of our school and our local community.
 We pay due diligence to ensuring all pupils are safe and secure within our school.
 We work with families to maintain strong positive links and develop every aspect of a child's life.

 Staff are very vigilant and have professional curiosity towards keeping children safe.
-All staff refreshed their Level 1 training with Safehaven (Accredited Provider) September 2021
+All staff refresh their level 1 training each September.
+There is then ongoing regular safeguarding reminders, staff meetings or internal training throughout the year.

 We, at Thursby School, offer your child a safe, happy, nurturing environment, where children's wellbeing and safety are at the forefront.